albertrodriguezsala/Programming-Numerical-Methods-sec1-Python/README.md

-# Programming for Economics, 1st part---econ10106, the University of Edinburgh.
+# Programming and Numerical Methods for Economics (block 1), the University of Edinburgh.
  ## Description
 Undergraduate course on programming and numerical methods for economics.
-All this part of the course is taught in Python.
+The first block of the course is taught in Python.
+The second block of the course is taught in Julia by Jacob Adenbaum.

  ## Syllabus
  - Lecture 1: Introduction to Programming